-The following command deploy a model on CPU and transcribe the same sentence 1000 times.
+The following command deploys a model on CPU and transcribes the same sentence 1000 times.

 # python aws_test.py --audio_path data/middle_audio/wav/middle1.wav --single_test

-The following command deploy a model on FPGA and transcribe the same sentence 1000 times.
+The following command deploys a model on FPGA and transcribes the same sentence 1000 times.

 # python aws_test.py --fpga_config deephi/config/fpga_cnnblstm_0.15.json --audio_path data/middle_audio/wav/middle1.wav --no_cpu --single_test

-From the above testing, you can compare the performance of the same acoustic speech recognition task on CPU and FPGA.
+With the help of these tests, you could compare the performance of the same automatic speech recognition task on CPU and FPGA.

-In this part, we give more commands you can use to test the DeePhi_ASRAcc.
+In this part, we will detail more commands that you could use to test the DeePhi_ASRAcc.
 Furthermore, you can change some parameters according to the parameter descriptions.

-# python aws_test.py (multi-sentence test for showing the performance of FPGA over CPU)
+# python aws_test.py (multi-sentence test to show the performance of FPGA over CPU)

-# python transcribe.py (single-test test for showing the accuracy of the model)
+# python transcribe.py (single-sentence test to show the accuracy of the model)

 By default, this command will deploy the model on CPU and transcribe data/short_audio/wav/short_audio1.wav and print the output logs.

-By default both commands deploy model only CPU, you can add FPGA configuration to deploy the model on FPGA, like below:
+By default both commands deploy model only CPU, you could add FPGA configuration to deploy the model on FPGA, like below:

 # python aws_test.py --fpga_config deephi/config/fpga_bilstm_0.15.json

-(deploy the model on CPU and FPGA and run the test)
+(deploy the model on both CPU and FPGA and run the test)